Scheduling Problems

 AIMMS.
 These constraints are based on activities and can be used to

-represent hierarchical planning problems (cp::Span
+represent hierarchical planning problems (cp::Span), to schedule

-activities over alternative resources (cp::Alternative
+activities over alternative resources (cp::Alternative), and to

-synchronize the execution of multiple activities (cp::Synchronize
+synchronize the execution of multiple activities (cp::Synchronize).

 Functions on activities